rweldzius/PSC7475_S2025/README.md

 The course will follow a basic flow each week, with small differences if a homework or problem set is due or not.

- * Monday: Lecture
  * Tuesday: Complete R tutorial
- * Wednesday: Discuss tutorial and/or problem set, as well as any loose ends from Monday
+ * Wednesday: Lecture and discussion
- * Friday: Open.
-Will change weekly; pay attention to CampusWire for updates.
-Exams/Problem Sets due on Fridays.
+ * Friday: Exams/Problem Sets due on select Fridays.

 [Back to ToC](#table-of-contents)